dotlin-org/dotlin/README.md

 ![Dotlin logo](docs/assets/dotlin.png)

 Dotlin is a Kotlin to Dart compiler.
-The aim is to integrate Kotlin as a language into the Dart ecosystem, combing best of both worlds: The Kotlin language & standard library, and the Dart ecosystem & build system.
+The aim is to integrate Kotlin as a language into the Dart ecosystem, combining best of both worlds: The Kotlin language & standard library, and the Dart ecosystem & build system.

 ## About Dotlin

 Dotlin makes use of Kotlin's IR (Immediate Representation) compiler, and uses that to generate Dart source code.
-At the moment only a small subset of Kotlin's features are supported, to see what exactly, you can look at the [TODO](TODO.md).
+At the moment some but not all of Kotlin's features are supported, to see what exactly, you can look at the [TODO](TODO.md).

 ## Goals